felixpatzelt/statistics-for-everyone/topics.md

 - How to calculate them with pen & pape for small examples
 - Appendix: how to calculate the standard quantities in Excel, Tableau, Python

+Correlation vs causation
+- We need to adress this somewhere.
+Show spurious correlations

 Basic statistics - deeper explanations
 - Binomial & Gaussian Distributions
 - Mean of means, or how to detect if the means of two samples are significantly different